Iowa Sexual Abuse Laws and Penalties

 Sexual Abuse in the Second Degree

-• the defendant uses or threatens to use force that creates a risk of death or serious injury
+• a defendant who uses or threatens to use force that creates a risk of death or serious injury to any person

-• the defendant displays a weapon in a threatening manner
+• a defendant who displays a weapon in a threatening manner

-• the defendant is aided by one or more persons, and the act is committed by force or against the victim's will.
+• a defendant who's aided by one or more persons, and the act is committed by force or against the victim's will.

 Sexual Abuse in the Third Degree